 April 4 2018:

-- Completed five behavioural experiments with song sparrows!
+- Completed five behavioural experiments with song sparrows at The Advanced Facility for Avian Research!
 Working through scoring the last twenty of hundreds of videos before heading back into the lab to start extracting bacterial DNA from uropygial gland swabs.

 - This is my first season in 10 years without field work!
-I’ll be going on lots of hikes for pleasure and posting bird and nature photos taken with my new camera!
+I’ll be going on lots of hikes and posting bird and nature photos taken with my new camera!

 - Gearing up for a series of four behavioural experiments I will be running throughout the month of March!
 It is both nerve-wracking and exciting to be about to run experiments.
 I have held 36 song sparrows in captivity at Western University’s Advanced Facility for Avian Research (AFAR) since I caught them in August 2017.
 None of this would have been possible without the help and support of AFAR staff Michela Rebuli and Francis Boon, my bird-care volunteers Delaney Schofer, Sean Clarkson, Nikita Frizzelle, Sarah Crawford, and Lydia Balogh, and many fellow AFAR faculty & researchers – thank you all!